Kadambi51/datasciencerepo/README.md

-##GitHUB File for describing the variables
-Variables                                                     Description
+Description of the Code:
-Actvitiy                         Used for describing the activity or the state of the person while handling the device TimeBodyAcceler~ X               Acceleration of the body in X-Direction TimeBodyAcceler~ Y               Acceleration of the body in Y-Direction TimeBodyAcceler~ Z               Acceleration of the body in Z-Direction TimeGravityAcce~ X               Jerk experienced by the body in X-Direction TimeGravityAcce~ Y               Jerk experienced by the body in Y-Direction TimeGravityAcce~ Z               Jerk experienced by the body in Z-Direction
+The beginning of the code, checks the existence of the file in the directory, followed by unzipping the file.
+The test and the training are loaded, and are merged together in a single table, along with the mean and their standard deviation.
+A Final Dataset is obtained with 180 rows and 86 columns.